dlovans/dlovandev/public/js/components/ds-svg-wrap/README.md

 ### `ds-description`
 The `ds-description` represents the description of the SVG.
 String attribute.
 Optional, defaults to 'Being swiftly with Swift is a core principle.'.

+### `ds-svg-name`
+The `ds-svg-name` represents the descriptive name of the SVG.
+String attribute.
+Optional, defaults to 'Swift'.

 ## Example

 ```html